gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

 Using the cookiecutter template an overall structure for our repository was achieved dividing the code, saved models, data, tests, and further into different relevant folders.
 Along the project all relevant data collection, model definition, training, evaluation, and backend are contained in the *src* folder.
 Following the training, model configurations have been saved in the *models* folder in relevant subfolders for e.g. the sweep for hyperparameter optimization or profiling.
 The relevant .yaml files for configuring this are found in the *configs* folder.
 As the project uses dvc to handle the data, a *.dvc* has been added, while the *data* folder has been added to the .gitignore.
-In the data folder can also a onnx export of our model be found, which is used for the deployment.
+In the data folder can also a onnx export of our model be found, which is used for the deployment. **TODO: Finalstructure after cleanup**

 ### Question 6